szewczukk/Cerium/README.md

 * <a href="http://rapidxml.sourceforge.net">RapidXML</a>

 ## Licensing
-To see the license of Bromine, open <a href="https://github.com/bjornus/Cerium/blob/master/LICENSE" target="_blank">LICENSE</a> file.
+To see the license of Cerium, open <a href="https://github.com/bjornus/Cerium/blob/master/LICENSE" target="_blank">LICENSE</a> file.

 ## Logo
 Logo created by Vunny (Rafał Michałuszek)